mquinodo/Opsin-Miner/README.md

 + 03_variants: list of variants with information about reads for each sample and overall
 + 04_coverage: coverage for all regions for each sample and overall
 + 05_haplotypes: detected haplotypes (DNA and protein) for each sample and overall
++ 06_copy-number: dnumber of copies detected and plots with probability for each state
-+ 06_plots: plots sumarizing information for each sample as well as Z-score for sex determination
++ 07_plots: plots sumarizing information for each sample as well as Z-score for sex determination
-+ 07_logs: logs of BWA, GATK and picard commands used
++ 08_logs: logs of BWA, GATK and picard commands used

 ## Determination of phenotype

-Phenotype is defined as “BCM-severe” if there is:
+Phenotype is defined as “BCM” if there is:
 + Pathogenic haplotype in more of 75% of reads
 + Known pathogenic or LoF variant in more of 75% of reads
-+ Deletion of one or more exon of every genes (OPN1LW+OPN1MW+OPN1MW2)
 + Deletion of LCR (Locus Control Region)
-+ Two events associated with "Color blindness"

-Phenotype is defined as “Color blindness / BCM-severe” if there is:
+Phenotype is defined as “Color vision defiency or BCM“ if there is:
-+ Pathogenic haplotype in 40-75% of reads
++ Deletions in LW and MW genes, a hybrid gene and a VUS in more of 75% of reads
-+ Known pathogenic or LoF variant in 40-75% of reads

-Phenotype is defined as “Color blindness” if there is:
+Phenotype is defined as “Color vision defiency suggested” if there is:
++ Deletions in LW and MW genes and a hybrid gene without futher events
++ Deletions in LW and MW genes without futher events
-+ Deletion of one or more exon in OPN1LW or OPN1MW+MW2
++ Deletions in LW or MW genes

-Phenotype is defined as “Normal / Color blindness” if there is:
+Phenotype is defined as “Inconclusive” if there is:
-+ Pathogenic haplotype in 10-40% of reads
++ Pathogenic haplotype in less than 75% of reads
-+ Known pathogenic or LoF variant in 10-40% of reads
++ Known pathogenic or LoF variant in less than 75% of reads

+Phenotype is defined as “Normal / Color vision deficency possible” if there is:
++ A rare variant (VUS) which is not know to be pathogenic in more than 10% of reads

-Phenotype is defined as “with VUS” if there is:
+Phenotype is defined as “Normal with VUS” if there is:
-+ A rare variant (gnomAD-AF<0.01%) which is not know to be pathogenic
++ A rare variant (VUS) which is not know to be pathogenic in less than 10% of reads

 List of pathogenic variants relative to OPN1LW (excluding LoF):
 + NP_064445.2:p.(Asn94Lys)